-In light of these difficulties, it is unsurprising that practical implementations of ADAPT-VQE-type algorithms on the current generation of quantum hardware are yet to be achieved.
-Interestingly, while a great deal of effort has been devoted to developing various improvements of the original ADAPT procedure, a majority of this research has focused on further compactifying the adaptively generated ansatz wave-functions, thus reducing the quantum circuit depth and the number of CNOT gates required to represent the ansätze (see \cite{yordanov2021qubit, tang2021qubit, anastasiou2022tetris, burton2023exact, feniou2023overlapadaptvqe} ).
+It is therefore not surprising that, despite some partial attempts \cite{rossmannek2023quantum}, full implementations of ADAPT-VQE-type algorithms on the current generation of quantum hardware are yet to be achieved.
+Indeed, a recent study \cite{dalton2024quantifying} suggests that quantum gate errors need to be reduced by orders of magnitude before current VQEs can be expected to bring a quantum advantage.
+Interestingly, while a great deal of effort has been devoted to developing various improvements of the original ADAPT procedure, a majority of this research has focused on further compactifying the adaptively generated ansatz wave-functions, thus reducing the quantum circuit depth and the number of CNOT gates required to represent the ansätze (see \cite{yordanov2021qubit, tang2021qubit, anastasiou2022tetris, burton2023exact, feniou2023overlapadaptvqe}).
 Unfortunately, these improvements either do not deal with, or even worse, come at the expense of further increasing the number of measurements on the quantum device required to perform the iterative procedure.
-Comparatively fewer articles in the literature have focused on decreasing the quantum measurement overhead required to implement ADAPT-VQE-type methods on current NISQ devices, and despite some notable advancements, (see, e.g., the energy evaluation schemes \cite{choi2022improving, loaiza2022reducing, yen2023deterministic}), the gap between the quantum resources afforded by the current generation of quantum hardware and those required by these improved adaptive algorithms is yet to be bridged.
+Comparatively fewer articles in the literature have focused on decreasing the quantum measurement overhead required to implement ADAPT-VQE-type methods on current NISQ devices but these include the notable advances \cite{choi2022improving, loaiza2022reducing, yen2023deterministic, nykanen2022mitigating} which outline several clever ways to reduce the number of measurements required to evaluate the expectation value of the Hamiltonian.
+Concerning specifically \textbf{Step 1} in the ADAPT-VQE algorithm, the contribution \cite{anastasiou2023really} introduces a novel strategy for simultaneously evaluating the gradients of the expectation value of the Hamiltonian for multiple operators in the operator pool, thereby resulting in a drastic decrease in the number of quantum measurements required for operator selection.
+Similarly, the article \cite{liu2021efficient} proposes the use of adaptive ansatz wave-functions using reduced density matrices, which also results in a considerable reduction in the quantum measurement overhead for operator selection.
+Despite the aforementioned contributions, the gap between the quantum resources afforded by the current generation of quantum hardware and those required by these improved adaptive algorithms is yet to be bridged.